Here's how professionals in 3 different fields are using ChatGPT for work

 Elia Mazor, marketing manager for The Glazer Team at Corcoran, said he also uses ChatGPT to write listings and create other content.

-"Sometimes you get writer's block or they all tend to sound the same because you use the same kind of template and just change words here and there.
-So I use ChatGPT for a bit of inspiration and to provide a different tone," he said.
+"Sometimes you get writer's block, so I use ChatGPT for a bit of inspiration and to provide a different tone," he said.

 Financial planner's assistant